 Yeshua, commonly romanized as "Jesus," was the supposed son of a carpenter (or joiner) named Joseph and a young woman (possibly a virgin) named Mary, born in Nazareth (or Bethlehem) in Roman Judea, some time between 8 BC/BCE and 6 AD/CEnote .
 He excelled in Torah study, became a rabbi, and began preaching in Judea aged around thirty.
-His message was mainly of love, peace, mercy, kindness, charity, forgiveness, and compassion (all of which were considered signs of weakness in Ancient Rome, to one degree or another).
+His message was mainly of love, peace, mercy, kindness, charity, forgiveness, and compassion (most of which were considered signs of weakness in Ancient Rome, to one degree or another).
 He also gave some trenchant criticisms of the religious Powers that Be on the subject of their corrupt practices, and he is said to have performed many miracles.
 Accused of defying Mosaic law and challenging the authority of Rome, he was sentenced to crucifixion by Roman procurator Pontius Pilatus (a.k.a.
 Pontius Pilate) and executed in Jerusalem around 30 AD/CE.